 Should You Recycle Cooking Oil?

 Remember, recycling cooking oil isn’t just the right thing to do for the planet or good for your pipes.
 Depending on the quantity, quality, and location of your cooking oil, you may be eligible to receive rebates from SeQuential as well.
 To learn more about our cooking oil collection services, contact us today.
-We’ll help determine how to best serve your needs and help you take the first steps toward better oil disposal for the production of clean, low carbon biodiesel.
+We’ll help determine how to best serve your needs and help you take the first steps toward better oil disposal for the production of clean, low carbon renewable fuel.